The Home Buying Cycle

 Home Buying Supply and Demand

-Home buying demand for a good is the set of quantities that buyers would purchase in a particular real estate market in a given period of time at various possible prices, or various possible incomes, or various prices of related good.
-At any particular moment, the lower the price of home buying is, the greater the quantity that would be demanded.#idx-price-bar#
+Home buying demand for a good is the set of quantities that buyers would purchase in a particular real estate market in a given period of time at various possible prices, various possible incomes, or various prices of related goods.
+At any particular moment, the lower the price of home buying is, the greater the quantity that would be demanded.

 Selling and Home Buying Supply

 The supply for a good is the set of quantities that sellers would offer at various possible prices in a particular market in a given period of time.
 When the supply of available homes is greater than the demand for them, prices may fall.
 Homeowners are lucky if they were able to purchase their homes during a slow period as the real estate economy will surely begin to show strength again.

 The wave-like nature of the business cycle makes it difficult to time the home-buying cycle.
 And interest rates are also higher during the depressed phase wherein income is low which means less chance of being qualified for purchase.
 Is the real estate housing market and/or home buying going to flourish or flop?

 Home Buying – Should You Buy or Wait?

 If you think waiting for a good real estate housing market, where you get better deals on interest rates, is a good idea when you plan on home buying, think again.
 During the prosperity phase, interest rates are higher.
 Who would want to buy a home at a high-interest rate?
 While during the recession phase, interest rates go down making home buying more affordable but, employment is unstable, and income is low.
 So, how can you afford to make a home-buying purchase at this stage?
 It is such a complicated process but the bottom line is if you have found your dream home and you can afford it, go and buy it now!